CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint3.md

 | welcome.component.spec.ts             | should have as list of size 3 (currently hardcoded)
 | welcome-dashboard.component.spec.ts   | Should compile

-When tests run, the built-in Angular testing platform (run `ng test`, or "npm test" from recipeApp/client) will generate a screen which looks like this:
+When tests run, the built-in Angular testing platform (run `ng test`, or `npm test` from recipeApp/client) will generate a screen which looks like this:

 ![Karma Jasmine unit test results snapshot 1](https://cdn.discordapp.com/attachments/1062897591240638631/1090315347053252618/image.png)
 ![Karma Jasmine unit test results snapshot 2](https://cdn.discordapp.com/attachments/1062897591240638631/1090315703321632808/image.png)